brennanbutler01/cs6750-hci/section-1.md

 ### Domains
 1. Special needs - disabilities, aging, injuries
 2. Education - should things always be as easy as possible? need some learning experiences at times. limit and focus cognitive load.
-3. Healthcare -vr, wearable devices, context sensitive computing. vr for therapy
+3. Healthcare -vr, wearable devices, context-sensitive computing. vr for therapy
 4. Security - need security measures that are usable, so people use it. make actions easier to conform.
 5. Games - logical mapping between actions/effects. power of feedback cycles